Persimmon: Cultivation

 In 2023, world production of persimmons was 5 million tonnes, led by China with 80% of the total (table).

 On the basis of yield, Israel was the most productive country in 2023, producing 27778 kg per hectare (ha, or 2.5 acres) followed by Uzbekistan with 23062 kg per ha, compared to the world average of 4086 kg per ha.

-In China, the Taiqiu persimmon variety yields approximately 30 tonnes of fruit per year at full production.
+In China, the Taiqiu persimmon variety yields approximately 30 tonnes of fruit per hectare per year at full production.

 Australia

 The persimmon was introduced to Australia by Chinese immigrants in the 1850s.
 Only astringent varieties were cultivated until the introduction of non-astringent varieties from Japan in the 1970s.
-In 2022 the vast majority of persimmons sold domestically in Australia were non-astringent varieties.
+In 2022, the vast majority of persimmons sold domestically in Australia were non-astringent varieties.

 Azerbaijan

 Persimmons are one of Azerbaijan's most important non-petroleum exports.
 The main export markets are Russia, Ukraine, Belarus, Iran, Kazakhstan and the United Arab Emirates.